huseinzol05/water-healer/README.md

         if True, will check Dask status, will shutdown if client status not in ('running','closing','connecting','newly-created').
     graceful_offset: int, (default=3600)
         automatically shutdown the script if water-healer not updated any offsets after `graceful_offset` period.
-        To off it, set it to 0.
+        To disable it, set it to 0.
     graceful_polling: int, (default=1800)
         automatically shutdown the script if kafka consumer not polling after `graceful_polling` period.
-        To off it, set it to 0.
+        To disable it, set it to 0.
     interval: int, (default=5)
         check heartbeat every `interval`.
     sleep_before_shutdown: int, (defaut=2)
         sleep (second) before shutdown.
     auto_expired: int, (default=5400)
         auto shutdown after `auto_expired`.
 Set to `0` to disable it.
-    logging: bool, (default=False)
-        If True, will print logging.error if got any error, else, print
     """
 ```